Quansight-Labs/free-threaded-compatibility/docs/debugging.md

-Until now, the GIL has allowed developers to ignore C safety issues when writing parallel programs, since the GIL ensured that all thread execution was serialized, allowing for simultaneous access to Python objects and state defined in the interpreter.
+Until now, the GIL has allowed developers to ignore C safety issues when writing parallel programs, since the GIL ensured that all thread execution was serialized, preventing simultaneous access to Python objects and state defined in the interpreter.

-The new free-threaded model ensures that Python code access originating from other Python code frames is safe and is guaranteed to not produce any major interpreter crash, as opposed to unrestricted C code access, which can present any of the common C thread-safety issues.
+The new free-threaded model ensures that Python code access originating from other Python code frames is safe and is guaranteed not to produce any major interpreter crash, as opposed to unrestricted C code access, which can present any of the common C thread-safety issues.

 Usually, concurrency issues arise when two or more threads try to modify the same value in memory.
-In Python, this commonly occurs when a class or function defines native shared state, either via an attribute or a variable that can be modified from native code in each thread execution scope.
+In Python, this commonly occurs when a class or function defines shared native state, either via an attribute or a variable that can be modified from native code in each thread's execution scope.

-The most common issues related to concurrency in the context of free-threaded CPython extensions are either dirty reads/writes to global/shared C state, unexpected behavior due to simultaneous access to C calls that are not thread-safe, and finally, major runtime crashes due to memory allocation issues and forbidden pointer lookups.
-While the first case depends on the actual implementation of the algorithm/routine and may produce unintended results, it would not cause a fatal crash of the interpreter, as opposed to the last two cases.
+The most common concurrency issues in the context of free-threaded CPython extensions are dirty reads/writes to global or shared C state, unexpected behavior due to simultaneous access to C calls that are not thread-safe, and major runtime crashes due to memory allocation issues and forbidden pointer lookups.
+While the first case depends on the actual implementation of the algorithm or routine and may produce unintended results, it would not cause a fatal crash of the interpreter, as opposed to the last two cases.

-In order to discover, handle and debug concurrency issues at large, there are several strategies, which we will summarize next.
+To discover, handle, and debug concurrency issues at large, there are several strategies, which we summarize next.

 ## pytest plugins to discover concurrency issues